awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 When [instance weighting](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md) is used, the effect of setting the `MinAdjustmentMagnitude` parameter to a non\-zero value changes\.
 The value is in capacity units\.
 To set the minimum number of instances to scale, set this parameter to a value that is at least as large as your largest instance weight\.

 If you are using instance weighting, keep in mind that the current capacity of your Auto Scaling group can exceed the desired capacity as needed\.
 If your absolute number to decrement, or the amount that the percentage says to decrement, is less than the difference between current and desired capacity, no scaling action is taken\.
-You must take these behaviors into account when you look at the outcome of a scaling policy when an alarm is triggered\.
+You must take these behaviors into account when you look at the outcome of a scaling policy when a threshold alarm is in breach\.
 For example, suppose that the desired capacity is 30 and the current capacity is 32\.
-When the alarm is triggered, if the scaling policy decrements the desired capacity by 1, then no scaling action is taken\.
+When the alarm is in breach, if the scaling policy decrements the desired capacity by 1, then no scaling action is taken\.

 ## Instance warm\-up<a name="as-step-scaling-warmup"></a>

 **Important**
 We recommend using the `DefaultInstanceWarmup` setting, which unifies all the warm\-up and cooldown settings for your Auto Scaling group\.
 For more information, see [Available warm\-up and cooldown settings](consolidated-view-of-warm-up-and-cooldown-settings.md)\.

-If you are creating a step policy, you can specify the number of seconds that it takes for a newly launched instance to warm up\.
-Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.
+For step scaling, you can optionally specify the number of seconds that it takes for a newly launched instance to warm up\.
+Until its specified warm\-up time has expired, an instance is not counted toward the aggregated EC2 instance metrics of the Auto Scaling group\.

 While instances are in the warm\-up period, your scaling policies only scale out if the metric value from instances that are not warming up is greater than the policy's alarm high threshold\.